OBeautifulCode/AutoFakeItEasy/README.md

 AutoFakeItEasy supplies these useful types.
 They can all be casted to an `int`:

 - `PositiveInteger` - a positive integer
-- `ZeroOrPositiveIntger` - a positive integer or zero
+- `ZeroOrPositiveInteger` - a positive integer or zero
 - `NegativeInteger` - a negative integer
 - `ZeroOrNegativeInteger` - a negative integer or zero